CodingBobby/codingbobby.github.io/_posts/2021-02-02-beautiful-chaos.md

 authors: [Bob]
 comments: true
 ---

 Hello everyone,
 nice to see you again.
-I know this is a bit late, but I wish you a great new year nontheless.
+I know this is a bit late, but I wish you a great new year nonetheless.

 So I was in a lecture yesterday and the topic was the simulation of differential equations that are difficult or even impossible to solve analytically.
 The professor is one of my favourite lectures at my university – he is one of the older generations and often anecdotes from his time as a student arise, how they had just one central computer for the entire department with oh so amazing 1 MB of storage.